 Based on discussions with persons knowledgeable of the Airport and its activities, there were no military operations in 2001.
-The runways are not suitable for fixed-wing military aircraft.
+The current runway is not suitable for fixed-wing military aircraft.
 Current military aircraft require runways of greater length than those at the Airport.